When life gives you lemons make this easy lemon curd. Delicious lemon curd is so easy to make and is a great way to use up extra egg yolks.

-This sweet-tart creamy smooth custard makes a great filling for cakes or donuts and tastes amazing spread across a freshly baked scone or muffin.
+This sweet-tart creamy smooth custard makes a great filling for cakes or donuts and tastes amazing spread across a freshly baked Sourdough Discard Scone or these Jumbo Blueberry Muffins.

 Jump to: